-Chris Pratt apologises to UFC fighter Israel Adesanya over ‘hypocritical’ remarks
+Chris Pratt divides fans with apology to UFC fighter Israel Adesanya

-Chris Pratt issues apology to UFC fighter Israel Adesanya over fight remarks: ‘It makes me a hypocrite’
+‘Damn sad to see Chris Pratt fold like this,’ wrote one person

 Chris Pratt has apologised to UFC fighter Israel Adesanya after the sportsman hit back at Pratt’s criticism of his performance.